 • Use clean, strong visuals, keeping it simple, with clear signposting

 • Create a ‘tight funnel’ on your gift voucher site for easy navigation

-• Use more male terminology such as ‘Sports Massage’ and ‘Male Tonic’
+• Use more male terminology and images such as ‘Sports Massage’ and ‘Male Tonic’

 • Avoid any extra detail – say less